ruscoe/highdesert/README.md

 `npm install`

-## Working with Sass
+## Editing and Compiling Sass

+This theme makes use of [Sass](https://sass-lang.com/), which means CSS files are not edited directly, but compiled from the files in the /sass directory.

-Compile CSS files once:
+To compile CSS files once:

 `npm run sass:build`

-Watch for changes to SCSS files and compile as you work:
+To watch for changes to SCSS files and compile as you edit:

 `npm run sass:watch`

-Check for problems with your SCSS files:
+To check for problems with SCSS files:

 `npm run sass:lint`